ammar-homaida-statistics/easystatisticsacademy/applied-statistics/assumptions/checking/index.md

     </p>

     <p>
-      In this block, you learned what assumptions are, why they matter, the assumptions that appear most frequently in applied statistics, how violations occur, and how analysts evaluate those violations.
+      In this block, you learned what assumptions are, why they matter, the most common assumptions used in statistics, how violations occur, and how analysts evaluate them.
     </p>

     <p>
-      These concepts provide an important foundation for interpreting statistical results responsibly.
+      These concepts provide an essential foundation for understanding the strengths and limitations of statistical methods.
     </p>

     <p>
-      The next block introduces effect size, where the focus shifts from whether an effect exists to how large and practically meaningful that effect may be.
+      The next block introduces effect sizes, which help analysts move beyond statistical significance and evaluate the practical importance of findings.
     </p>

     <!-- TAKEAWAYS -->